1jour1vin

 About the wine:

 Fresh, vibrant, delicate, silky, and frankly already delicious to drink, this wine effortlessly reveals notes of plum, licorice, flowers, and chocolate-covered cherries.
-Medium-bodied, ripe, pure, and refined, you can enjoy it right away while waiting for its older sibling to age and develop.
+Medium-bodied, ripe, pure, and refined, you can enjoy it right away while you wait for its “big sister” to age and develop.
 Best enjoyed between 2022 and 2033.

 Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5Wine rated 4/5